SagaSkoyere/Sentencio-Audio-Condense/README.md

 ## Features
 - :brain: **Neural voice detection** (via Silero VAD) for highly accurate accurate speech vs. non-speech identification.
-- :scissors: Trims down to **only speech +1 sec buffer** on either side to preserve sentence flow and dialogue pace.
+- :scissors: Trims down to **only sppeech plus a brief buffer** on either side of detected speech to preserve sentence flow and dialogue pace.
 - :open_file_folder: **Bulk process entire folders** of audio/video files at once with a single command.
 - :arrows_counterclockwise: Extracts audio from common formats (`.wav`, `.mp3`, `.mp4`, `.m4a`, `.mov`, `.mkv`, etc.) via `ffmpeg`.
 - :computer: Works fully offline — no internet connection, API keys, or fiddling with lining up subtitle tracks.
 Will always be free to use and open-source.